Javascript is not enabled.

 When and how to freeze your credit

-Experts often recommend that consumers who are not at a point in their lives where they’re actively seeking credit (many older people, for instance) protect themselves from fraud by putting a security freeze on their credit, which restricts access to your credit history and makes it harder for identity thieves to open new accounts in your name.
+Experts often recommend that consumers who are not at a point in their lives where they’re actively seeking credit (many older people, for instance) protect themselves from fraud by putting a security freeze on their credit, which restricts access to their credit history and makes it harder for identity thieves to open new accounts in their name.

 Consumers whose credit information is not likely to be needed in the foreseeable future, “should just freeze it and be done with it,” Kaplan explains.

-Since 2018, federal law has required the three nationwide credit reporting companies to freeze and unfreeze credit records at people’s request for free.
+Since 2018, federal law has required the three nationwide credit reporting companies to freeze and unfreeze credit records at people’s request, free of charge.
 Once you request a freeze online or by phone, the agency has to restrict access to your credit within one business day.
 If you ask to have it unfrozen, the company has to lift the freeze within one hour if you request online or by phone.
 (You can make the request by mail as well, but it takes up to three business days from receipt to freeze or unfreeze your credit that way.)

 To freeze your credit, you must contact all three credit reporting agencies.
 Here are instructions on how to do it from Experian, Equifax and TransUnion.